nvanderwalt/family-surfing-club/README.md

 ### Header and Navigation

+### Header and Navigation

-* Featured at the top of the page is the navigation bar where the logo is positioned in the left corner.
-The logo is a link to the home page and can be seen on all the pages.
+- The **navigation bar** is located at the top of the page.
+The logo, positioned in the left corner, serves as a link to the home page and appears on all pages.
-* The navigation panel is to the top-right of the page.
-It includes access to home,gallery and sign up pages respectively and changes to a hamburger button on smaller devices.
-* The navigation is kept in simple format to ensure user-friendly application and is easy to read to improve accessibility.
+- On the top-right, you'll find links to the **Home**, **Gallery**, and **Sign-Up** pages.
+On smaller devices, the navigation changes to a **hamburger menu** for a more compact and user-friendly experience.
+- The navigation is designed with simplicity and accessibility in mind, ensuring that users can easily navigate through the pages.
-* The header is also a link to the home page and the nav bar indicates which page is active by underlining the active page.
+- The **header** also links to the home page.
+The active page is indicated by an underline beneath the corresponding navigation link.
-* The custom font 'Original Surfer' was selected to create a fun-easy-going atmosphere and is well suited for the website.
+- The custom font **"Original Surfer"** was selected to create a fun, easy-going atmosphere, which aligns well with the website’s surfing theme.

 <img src="assets/images/Header_readme.png" alt="A screenshot of the website's header with navigation links, including the logo on the left and menu items on the right">

 ### Hero Image

-* The hero image is a surfer in the ocean with a text that explains to users that the ocean is where freedom begins.
+- The **hero image** showcases a surfer in the ocean, with the text **"Where Freedom Begins"** displayed prominently.
-* The location "Bali" is also indicated in the cover text so users can instantly know where these events take place.
+- The image also indicates the location of the club, **Bali**, making it immediately clear where the surfing lessons take place.

 <img src="assets/images/hero_readme.png" alt="A surfer riding a wave in Bali, with the text 'Where freedom begins' and the location 'Bali' displayed on the image">

-### Reasons to surf
+### Reasons to Surf

-* The website describes to the user why it is a good idea to join the club and all the benefits surfing provides.
+- The website provides compelling reasons for families to join the club and emphasizes the many benefits of surfing.
-* Each reason have a fitting image accompanied with it.
+- Each reason is paired with a relevant image to enhance user experience and provide visual context.

 <img src="assets/images/reasons_readme.png" alt="A section showing various reasons to join the Family Surfing Club, each accompanied by a relevant image for visual context">